rotki/docs/requirement-and-installation/docker.md

 A proxy fixes exactly what the list above cannot:

 - it encrypts the connection, so the password and cookie are no longer in the clear;
-- it can send `Strict-Transport-Security` (HSTS), which is worth turning on.
-The session cookie is not marked `Secure`, so if that same hostname is ever reachable over plain HTTP the browser will attach the cookie to those requests too.
-HSTS stops the browser making a plaintext request to the host at all, which closes that gap.
+- it can send `Strict-Transport-Security` (HSTS), which is worth turning on even after you mark the cookie `Secure`.
+The two close different halves of the same gap: `Secure` stops the browser _sending_ the cookie over plain HTTP, while HSTS stops it _making_ the plaintext request at all.
+Without HSTS the request still goes out, just without the cookie.
 Pair it with an unconditional HTTP to HTTPS redirect, and do not serve rotki on plain HTTP alongside;
 - it rejects unauthenticated callers **before** they reach rotki, so the pre-login calls stop being exposed at all;
 - it is where rate limiting, IP allowlisting and tools like fail2ban belong.